lucianoA-dev/lucianoA-dev/README.md

 # Hi, I'm Luciano Alvarez

 - **QA Manual tester** currently studying a university technical degree in Programming.
 - Currently working with **C++**
 - Passionate about **clean code**, **best practices**, and **software quality**
+- Detail-oriented and perfectionist, I enjoy working in well-structured, organized environments where precision matters
 - Aiming to move into **Development** or **Test Automation**

 ---